adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image/README.md

 The component provides a `core.wcm.components.image.v3` client library category that contains a recommended base CSS styling.
 It should be added to a relevant site client library using the `embed` property.

-It also reuses the `core.wcm.components.image.v2.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It also provides a `core.wcm.components.image.v3.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit dialog.

 ## BEM Description
 ```
 BLOCK cmp-image
-    ELEMENT cmp-image__link
+    ELEMENT cmp-image__linki
     ELEMENT cmp-image__image
     ELEMENT cmp-image__title
 ```